yxsec/pytonasm/tvm_disasm/README.md

-# TVM Disassembler (Python)
+# pytonasm (Python TON Assembler)

-A Python implementation of the TON Virtual Machine (TVM) bytecode decompiler.
-This tool converts TVM bytecode (BoC files) into human-readable Fift assembly code.
+A Python implementation of the TON Virtual Machine (TVM) bytecode disassembler and analyzer.
+This tool converts TVM bytecode (BOC files) into human-readable Fift assembly code with comprehensive instruction analysis.

-This is a Python port of the [ton-opcode](https://github.com/tact-lang/ton-opcode) TypeScript library.
+This is a Python port like [ton-opcode](https://github.com/tact-lang/ton-opcode) TypeScript library with additional features.

 ## Features